ceshine/ceshine-hugo/content/post/20210318-adafactor/index.md

 beta2t = 1.0 - math.pow(state["step"], group["decay_rate"])
 ```

-Note that $\hat{\beta}_{2t}$ has the reformulated one, which eliminate the need to do bias correction.
+Note that $\hat{\beta}_{2t}$ has been the reformulated, which eliminates the need to do bias correction.

 ## Relative Step Size

 Adafactor multiplies the given learning rate by the scale of the parameters, which is defined as the root-mean-square of its components.
-Therefore, parameter with bigger values gets bigger updates and vice versa:
+Therefore, parameters with bigger values get bigger updates and vice versa:

 <div>$$ \alpha_t = max(\epsilon_2, RMS(X_{t−1})) \rho_t $$</div>

-The paper calls $\alpha_t$ the “absolute step size”, and $\rho_t$ the “relative step size”.
+The paper calls $\alpha_t$ the “absolute step size” and $\rho_t$ the “relative step size.”

 The relative step size is implemented [here](https://github.com/veritable-tech/transformers/blob/8dcc2dfc2bdbd2e4838c7aa3a1e1775a0d23de5a/src/transformers/optimization.py#L474):